 Tim first wet his toes in the consumer industry while working for Kamylon Capital, a $1.0 billion private equity fund.
 Tim enjoys spending time outdoors, especially at Earth’s ends, whether scuba diving or jumping out of a plane at 14,000 feet.
 He is currently pursuing his PADI rescue diver certification.

 He holds FINRA Series 62, 63 and 79 licenses and has an MBA and B.S. in Finance from Bentley University, where he was a NCAA student athlete.
 Tim lives in Boston with his wife (although had ambitions to move west…).

-Greg Ucich is a Senior Associate with Whipstitch Capital.
+Greg Ucich is a Vice President with Whipstitch Capital.
 In 2013, he joined Nick McCoy and Mike Burgmaier at a previous investment bank where he worked on numerous consumer products deals, including Blake’s All Natural Foods (sold to ConAgra Foods) and Spindrift (investments from Prolog Ventures, KarpReilly and VMG Partners).
 Shortly after Nick and Mike started Whipstitch, Greg hopped on board.

 Greg enjoys golf (Mike always tries to get Greg on his best ball team), snowboarding and playing soccer.
 Greg holds FINRA Series 63, 79 and 82 licenses, is a Chartered Financial Analyst and has been a member of Big Brother Big Sister since 2012.

 Although he has an undergraduate degree from the University of New Hampshire, Greg works and lives out of San Diego, CA with his wonderful wife and their pride and joy, Coley the cat.